dward2/BME547/Assignments/00_programming_assessment.md

 ## Exercise One
 Write a Python script that does the following:
-* Creates a list that contains with the following strings and assigns this list to a variable:
+* Creates a list that contains the following strings and assigns this list to a variable:
   + apple
   + banana